magisteriis/setup-league-client/README.md

 ![image](https://user-images.githubusercontent.com/3706841/149665686-368d3e10-f5cb-4459-8647-0a2021394027.png)

-An action for installing the League of Legends client (a.k.a.
-LCU).
+An action for setting up the League of Legends client (a.k.a.
+League Client/LCU).
 Good for testing League Client integrations.

 **The action requires a Windows runner.**